nedbat/coveragepy/doc/howitworks.rst

 Once we have the set of executed lines and missing lines, reporting is just a matter of formatting that information in a useful way.
-Each reporting method (text, html, annotated source, xml) has a different output format, but the process is the same: write out the information in the particular format, possibly including the source code itself.
+Each reporting method (text, html, json, annotated source, xml) has a different output format, but the process is the same: write out the information in the particular format, possibly including the source code itself.